catenglaender/il-item-mockup/docs/report_user-intention_object-UI-components.md

 ### User adjusted views

 A user with the intent to manage multiple objects would like to use filters, display properties, and sorting to shape the view to match their current focus.
-Currently, in the magazine repository, there is no way for the user to (temporarily) choose a specific set of of properties to be displayed, while hiding others.
+Currently, in the repository, there is no way for the user to (temporarily) choose a specific set of of properties to be displayed, while hiding others.
 We might want to consider adding a table view, where managing users can quickly show and hide property columns of a container, and can benefit from all the filter and sorting options they know from other table views.

 To declutter the content area, we might want to consider utilizing the slate for some of the filter and sorting tools.
 This, on the one side, keeps them in view while scrolling, and on the other side, gives an option to hide them for users who don't wish to use them.